MohammadUmar5/Github_Committer_vsCode/README.md

 ## Features

-- **Automatic Commit and Push**: Automatically commits and pushes your changes to your GitHub repository at a regular interval (default: every 30 minutes).
+- **Automatic Commit and Push**: Automatically commits and pushes your changes to your GitHub repository at a fixed interval (every 30 minutes).
 - **Smart Change Tracking**: Tracks added, modified, and deleted files separately to generate detailed commit messages.
 - **OAuth Integration**: Securely authorizes with GitHub, so you don't need to enter credentials repeatedly.
 - **Simple Start/Stop**: Easily start and stop auto-committing using VS Code commands.
-- **Customizable Interval**: Modify the commit interval to suit your workflow needs.

 ---